ksudhir007/mizu/docs/index.md

 ### Key features
-* simple and powerful CLI
+* Simple and powerful CLI
-* no installation required
+* No installation or code instrumentation required
-* instantly capture HTTP requests sent to a given pod
-* decode and present any HTTP requests, REST and gRPC API calls.
+* Real time decoding and presenting of any HTTP requests, REST and gRPC API calls.

-_Note: TBD_

 ## Quick start
 Get your `mizu`: